ywangd/peek/README.rst

   capture @start
   capture  // show capture status

-  // Run-AS etc
+  // Run-AS and other headers
   GET _security/_authenticate runas='foo' xoid='my-x-opaque-id' headers={'some-other-header': 'blah'}

-  // Show only the first role
+  // Show only the first role from previous response echo _."roles".0
-  echo _."roles".0

   // If the cluster has SAML integration configured, authenticate with saml